 If you don’t have the people in the control room behind you, backing your project, then it will be a difficult transition.
 The control room operators need to be sure that their expertise on the asset is maintained in the new technology that is to be utilized.
 It is also no secret that when you’re moving a few local control rooms to be operated from one control center, you don’t need as many operators.
 The regular work tasks will also change for the control room operators, yet field operators will still be needed.

 The technological challenges

 When building a remote control center, we need to ensure that all technological solutions work seamlessly.
-This will also increase our chances of success, as the possibility for interacting with the people in the field is secure.
-It is even more important now than earlier to have multiple duplicated lines of communication from field to remote control center, as we need to be able to interact with field operators during possible situations and alert them of issues that needs to be dealt with.
-We need to be able to trust the technology and know that it won’t fail in critical situations.
+This will also increase our chances of success, as the possibility for interacting with the people in the field is secured.
+It is even more important now than earlier to have multiple duplicated lines of communication from the field to the remote control center, as we need to be able to interact with field operators during possible situations and alert them of issues that needs to be dealt with.
+We need to be able to trust the technology and be certain that it won’t fail in critical situations.

 However, the new work environment can also lead to new problems for the operators.
 Sitting day in and day out analyzing data can be boring, and fatigue is a well-established problem in the control room.
 This is why it is important to inspire operators, set up good tools with possibilities to run hypothetical scenarios so it is possible to train while you’re at work, and find ways your operators can share knowledge and interact.